 Search Engine Optimization in the last five years has catapulted to the very core of any online marketing campaign.
 What once was a new fad has quickly become a non-negotiable, vital pillar of any successful business that wants to survive in the 21st century.

-This hyper speed growth has produced a wide gap between those who know SEO and those who don’t.
-If your like most people, Search Engine Optimization is a mammath of a term.
+This hyper-speed growth has produced a wide gap between those who know SEO and those who don’t.
+If you like most people, Search Engine Optimization is a mammoth term.
 Knowing what it means is a whole other story that quite understandably is sometimes not worth it for many business people.
-Today I’ll go through Search Engine Optimization, most often represented as SEO, what you need to know and best practices.
+Today I’ll go through Search Engine Optimization, most often represented as SEO, what you need to know, and best practices.

 What Is SEO?
 (In layman’s terms)

 Search Engine Optimization, or SEO, is the strategy of improving positioning on search engines.
 Search engines are comprised of Bing, Google, and others.
 90% of search traffic comes from Google so most professionals just focus on Google.

 Rank is dictated by the search engine you are using.
 (For the rest of this piece I’m going to default my conversation with Google.)
 The method of ranking is not published by Google or any search engine.
 Most of our knowledge of ranking comes from trial and error from those in the SEO and digital marketing industry.
 However, every time Google updates their search algorithm (Algorithm meaning the formula they use decides what results match the search terms you inputted) they will announce what they have begun to put more emphasis on.

 I don’t want to move too fast because it is really easy to get lost.
 Here is where I like to use an analogy that often makes more tangible sense.

 Let’s imagine you are a library curator.
 You have thousands, maybe even millions of books in inventory.
 What you need to make sure is that the patrons of your library get the books they want.